 Peace organisation PAX is one of the leading organisations in the national and international Stop Explosive Investment campaign.
 PAX and the Cluster Munition Coalition (CMC) aim to stop investment in cluster munitions producers and call on financial institutions to put an end to these investments.
 We also call on states to install national legislation prohibiting investment in companies that produce cluster munitions.

-PAX works to ban cluster munitions throughout the world.
-Our aim to ensure strict compliance with the 2008 Convention on Cluster Munitions (CCM).
+Peace organisation PAX works to ban cluster munitions everywhere in the world.
+Our aim is to ensure strict compliance with the Convention on Cluster Munitions and call on states that have not yet done so to join the treaty.
+The convention categorically prohibits the use, production, stockpiling and transfer of cluster munitions.

 The International Campaign to Ban Landmines (ICBL) has been working to achieve a world without Landmines for over 20 years.
 As an active member, PAX takes part in this campaign to make sure landmines are eradicated for good.
 We encourage countries to commit themselves to the Mine Ban Treaty (MBT).
 We encourage states that are already members to strictly implement the treaty